With You (Singaporean TV series): Plot

-Initially forced to care for Si Qi and her daughter, Wei Wei, Wen An soon develops a newfound respect for Si Qi when he witnesses how Si Qi faces her problems courageously – from losing her husband to discovering she's pregnant with his child to learning about a tumor in her womb.
-She even had to deal with the posthumous knowledge of her husband's infidelity.
+Initially forced to look after Zhang Yang's wife Ye Si Qi and their daughter, Zhang Wei Wei, Wen An soon develops a newfound respect for Si Qi when he witnesses how Si Qi faces her problems courageously – from losing her husband to discovering she's pregnant with his child to learning about a tumor in her womb.
+She even had to deal with the posthumous knowledge of her husband's infidelity with another woman named Chen Xiao Min.
 This knowledge deals a greater blow to her than news of his death.
 Emotionally drained and exhausted, Si Qi decides to leave the love she has for Zhang Yang behind, and move on.

 Zhang Yang notices that Si Qi has grown to depend more and more on Wen An, and has begun treating him as her confidante.
 Overwhelmed by jealousy, Zhang Yang has a clash with Wen An.
 As a result, Wen An begins to avoid Si Qi.
 Over time, Si Qi starts to believe in Zhang Yang's existence as she realizes how similar Wen An is to Zhang Yang.
 She takes the initiative to get closer to him.